AlessioDiPretoro/CapsoneEpicode/README.md

 ## Contributing

-We are happy to accept contributions!
+I'm happy to accept contributions!
 Feel free to open a new issue or submit a pull request.

 ## License